ajobi/vue-snip/README.md

 ## Installation

-First you install the package:

-    # to install with npm
+    # install with npm
-    $ npm install vue-snip
+    npm install vue-snip

-    # to install with yarn
+    # or install with yarn
-    $ yarn add vue-snip
+    yarn add vue-snip

-Then you use the plugin:
+Before you start your app:

     import Vue from 'vue'
     import VueSnip from 'vue-snip'